NNPDF/nnpdf/doc/sphinx/source/get-started/git.md

 * Once a feature is ready to be considered for merging into the master version of the code, a [pull request](https://github.com/NNPDF/nnpdf/pulls) (PR) can be opened.
 At least two code reviewers must then be assigned, after which the code will be reviewed and discussed.
 The modification will then be accepted or rejected.
-Further general informaton on PRs can found [here](https://help.github.com/en/articles/about-pull-requests).
+Further general information on PRs can found [here](https://help.github.com/en/articles/about-pull-requests).